StackVista/stackstate-docs/stackpacks/integrations/java-apm.md

 This integration will be a part of the Agent V2 StackPack which should be installed as the first step; the rest of the installation instructions will follow soon.

-The traces collected by the java trace client are forwarded to the StackState Trace Agent, which in turn forwards it to StackState.
-This also means that port `7077` should be opened for communication from the StackState Trace Agent.
+The traces collected by the java trace client are forwarded to the Rancher Observability Trace Agent, which in turn forwards it to Rancher Observability.
+This also means that port `7077` should be opened for communication from the Rancher Observability Trace Agent.

-Java APM is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+Java APM is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ## Automatic Instrumentation